Global Music Vault

-Beginning in 2021, indigenous music from every nation around the world will be the first to be deposited to the vault.
+A wide variety of musical expressions from all around the world will be the first to be deposited to the vault.

 The technology used to store the data is as important as the music itself.
 Most digital storage mediums have a limited lifetime, and hardware, software and file formats become obsolete as technology evolves.